Vernon Jordan, activist, former Clinton adviser, has died

 Vernon Eulion Jordan Jr., was born in Atlanta on Aug.
 15, 1935, the second of Vernon and Mary Belle Jordan’s three sons.
 Until Jordan was 13, the family lived in public housing.
 But he was exposed to Atlanta’s elite through his mother, who worked as a caterer for many of the city’s affluent citizens.

-Jordan went to DePauw University in Indiana, where he was the only Black in his class and one of five at the college.
+Jordan went to DePauw University in Indiana, where he was the only Black student in his class and one of five at the college.
 Distinguishing himself through academics, oratory and athletics, he graduated in 1957 with a bachelor’s degree in political science and went on to attend Howard University School of Law in Washington.
 While there, he married his first wife, Shirley Yarbrough.

 The young couple moved to Atlanta after Jordan earned his law degree in 1960, and Jordan became a clerk for civil rights attorney Donald Hollowell, who successfully represented two Black students — Hamilton Holmes and Charlayne Hunter — attempting to integrate the University of Georgia.
 In an iconic photograph, Jordan, an imposing 6 feet, 4 inches, is seen holding at bay the white mob that tried to block Hunter from starting her first day of classes.